What's new in Windows 10, version 1607 for IT Pros

 Windows Upgrade Readiness

-Microsoft developed Upgrade Analytics in response to demand from enterprise customers looking for additional direction and details about upgrading to Windows 10.
-Upgrade Analytics was built taking into account multiple channels of customer feedback, testing, and Microsoft’s experience upgrading millions of devices to Windows 10.
+Microsoft developed Upgrade Readiness in response to demand from enterprise customers looking for additional direction and details about upgrading to Windows 10.
+Upgrade Readiness was built taking into account multiple channels of customer feedback, testing, and Microsoft’s experience upgrading millions of devices to Windows 10.

-With Windows telemetry enabled, Upgrade Analytics collects system, application, and driver data for analysis.
+With Windows telemetry enabled, Upgrade Readiness collects system, application, and driver data for analysis.
 We then identify compatibility issues that can block an upgrade and suggest fixes when they are known to Microsoft.

 Use Upgrade Readiness to get: